 Lots of natural things are toxic–if the dose is high enough.
 But with mercury, the toxic dose is tiny.

 I remember breaking open thermometers and playing with that strange quicksilver that rolled up into balls.
 Does all mercury look like that?

-Mercury exists in several forms, which can convert into each other: elemental or metallic mercury, inorganic mercury compounds, and organic mercury compounds.
+A: Mercury exists in several forms, which can convert into each other: elemental or metallic mercury, inorganic mercury compounds, and organic mercury compounds.

 Elemental mercury ↔ Oxidized mercury (Inorganic) ↔ Methylmercury (Organic)

 Elemental or metallic mercury is a shiny, silver-white metal; it is mostly liquid at room temperature.
 It is often called “quicksilver”.
 It is used widely in thermometers, fluorescent light bulbs and some electrical switches.
 When dropped, elemental mercury breaks into smaller droplets.
 They can go through small cracks or become strongly attached to certain materials.